Ten Ways You Can Implement Alternative Fuels and Energy-Efficient Vehicle Technologies

 Using U.S.-produced biodiesel in place of petroleum-based diesel reduces emissions and contributes to economic growth.
 Biodiesel can be used in most newer models of heavy-duty and light-duty diesel vehicles without modification, and all manufacturers have approved the use of B5 (5% biodiesel, 95% petroleum diesel) with no impact to warranties.
 Use the AFDC's Alternative Fueling Station Locator to find stations near you that provide biodiesel, or map a driving route with biodiesel station locations identified along the way.

 Using biodiesel blends higher than B5 could affect vehicle or engine warranties.
 But you can work with your dealer to determine which of your diesel vehicles may be well suited for blends like B20, B50, or B99.

 Ask for help

-If you're still not sure how to move your petroleum-use reduction into high gear, contact us.
-The Clean Cities Technical Response Service can provide customized assistance to help you troubleshoot, identify relevant research and publications, and put you in touch with fleets that have tackled challenges similar to your own.
+If you're still not sure how to implement alternative fuels and energy efficient vehicle technologies, contact us.
+The Technical Response Service can provide customized assistance to help you troubleshoot, identify relevant research and publications, and put you in touch with fleets that have tackled challenges similar to your own.
 Call 800-254-6735 or email firstname.lastname@example.org.
 We look forward to helping you.